apache/mxnet/docs/install/index.md

 &nbsp;
-Next, we install ```graphviz``` library that we use for visualizing network graphs you build on MXNet.
-We will also install [Jupyter Notebook](http://jupyter.readthedocs.io/)  used for running MXNet tutorials and examples.
+Next, we install the ```graphviz``` library that we use for visualizing network graphs that you build on MXNet.
+We will also install [Jupyter Notebook](http://jupyter.readthedocs.io/) which is used for running MXNet tutorials and examples.
-- Install ```graphviz``` by downloading MSI installer from [Graphviz Download Page](https://graphviz.gitlab.io/_pages/Download/Download_windows.html).
+- Install the ```graphviz``` by downloading the installer from the [Graphviz Download Page](https://graphviz.gitlab.io/_pages/Download/Download_windows.html).
-**Note** Make sure to add graphviz executable path to PATH environment variable.
+**Note** Make sure to add the `graphviz` executable path to the PATH environment variable.
 Refer [here for more details](http://stackoverflow.com/questions/35064304/runtimeerror-make-sure-the-graphviz-executables-are-on-your-systems-path-aft)

 &nbsp;